mozilla-releng/relengdocs/release-promotion/desktop/ubuntu-snap.rst

 Because, there is no roll out mechanism, Snaps are shipped to the entire population of a given channel.
 Unlike Google Play, we can roll back users to previous version, if needed.
-However, downgrades aren’t supported internally in Firefox.
+However, downgrades aren't supported internally in Firefox.
 Based on these facts, we should ship when we have enough data of the stability on Linux.